 Dharma is an interesting word in Buddhism.
 It is used to refer to many things and often it seems to be used to refer to everything in Buddhism.
 I am using it here to refer to the classical teachings of Buddhism that are recorded in many texts that are to a greater or lesser extent the words of the Buddha, and also as the teachings that come to us from the experience of life.
 With regard to the latter, our "teacher" may be a friend, a frog or a spring rain.
 The key is to be open to the teachings, whatever their source.

 My understanding has evolved significantly over the relatively short time I've been engaged in this practice.
 Insights I thought at one point were ultimate, turned out instead to be just a stepping stone to deeper understandings.
 For example, at an early point I was awed when I perceived in meditation the interconnectedness of all things.
 I visualized this somewhat like mini-wormholes between one thing and another, resulting in a connectedness of all things.
 Currently, that seems to me to be too narrow a perception.
 Instead, today I perceive this concept as much more subtle and nuanced.
 Interconnectedness implies that each "thing" is a separate thing.
 I don't see things that way anymore.
 Today, at least at some level, I do not see any "thing" as separate from any other "thing."
 Part of that perception is recognizing that if "things" aren't separate, then the concept of interconnectedness has no real meaning and no role.
 There's a beautiful teaching about this often referred to as the lotus flower and the mud.
 The point of the teaching is that the lotus flower is the mud from which it sprang and to which it will return and the mud is also the lotus.
 Again, this seems fairly easy to understand on an intellectual level.
 But, can you look at the flower and really see the mud?
 If you can, you'll see that it's a completely different experience.
-I'll try to explain all this in greater detail in an essay posted on the Writings page, which has links to various essays.
+I'll try to explain all this in greater detail in an essay posted on the Writings and Recordings page, which has links to various essays.